jakob-schuster/matchbox-alpha/README.md

 ### Extracting regions with `:`

 Often, you want to extract specific parts of a read, while trimming off other parts.
 Using a colon `:`, you can bind a user-defined name to a slice of the read.
-This slice retains the metadata of the read but includes only the part of the sequence that falls within the specified region.
+This slice retains the metadata of the read but includes only the part of the sequence that falls within the specified region; hence, it's the simplest way to trim reads in matchbox.

-**Example:** Filter for reads which contain `AGAG` followed by `CTCT`.
-Call the region in between them `mid`, and then print out these trimmed regions to a file `filtered.fa`.
+**Example:** If a read contains `AGAG` and later `CTCT`, then call the region in between them `mid`, and then print out this trimmed region `mid` to a file `filtered.fa`.
 ```python
 if read is [_ AGAG mid:_ CTCT _] => mid |> file('filtered.fa')
 ```